FearlessNite345/denalistaterp-docs/src/content/docs/docs/information/tos.md

 ## Entry Requirements

-To be part of FRP, you must:
+To be part of DSRP, you must:

 - Be **18+** — no exceptions.
 - Speak and understand **English** fluently.